SK-SCMLab/Inventories/README.md

 ## 🧺 Inventory Data Analysis using Microsoft Excel (Fundamental)
 This repository demonstrates an end-to-end inventory data analysis project undertaking a sample steel manufacturing data using Advanced Excel techniques.
-It showcases how Excel can be used not just as a spreadsheet tool, but as a powerful platform for structured data transformation, analysis, and visualization-tailored to inventory management.
+It showcases how Excel can be used not just as a spreadsheet tool, but as a powerful platform for structured data transformation, and analysis.

 ---